panzi/cook-serve-hoomans/README.md

 In [one of her streams](http://www.twitch.tv/feliciaday/v/4517425?t=02h19m22s) Felicia Day said she wishes she could put the faces of her fans on the customers in [Cook, Serve, Delicious!](http://store.steampowered.com/app/247020/), so I made this "mod" that does just that.

 I still need more pictures of hoomans (fans), so send them in!
-Help from someone who is better with Photoshop/GIMP would also be nice, too.
+They don't need to be photos if you rather just want your avatar or a drawing to be used.
+In any case don't let your elbows stick out to the side so the picture will fit into one of the available slots.
+Help from someone who is better with Photoshop/GIMP would also be nice.

 Setup
 -----